benkoussas/CakePHP-Taxonomy-Plugin/README.markdown

   possibility to add a position field in term_relationships table.

-- Added TaxonomyFinder and TaxonomyNeighbors Behaviors
+- Added TaxonomyFinder and TaxonomyNeighbor Behaviors
 - Deleted ['Model']['terms'] in data array.
 - All terms are referenced in ['TermR'] and ['Taxonomy'] in model data array.
 - Added Set::combine by Hash::Combine (CakePHP 2.2 Update).